 Pick a spot where you want to place repurposed cushions, an oversized pillow or a comfy bean bag for your young reader.
 Make one of the walls stand out by painting with a contrasting colour, or simply add a texture.
 If you don’t mind spending a little extra time on the project, then add a few bookshelves around the reading area.
 Look for appealing wall decals by browsing through one of your local home improvement stores.
 For more encouraging decal ideas, check online on Etsy and Amazon.
 The nice thing about the simplified setup is that you can involve your children.
 Working on home projects together improves family bonding, teaches youngsters new skills, boosts creativity and confidence in their own abilities.

-Canopy & Tent Reading Nook Ideas For Kids
+Canopy Reading Nook Ideas For Boys & Girls

 Tents, canopies, and teepees work great for novice readers ages 6 and under.
-It’s a favorable multipurpose addition to every child’s room that serves as a hideout for role-playing as well as reading space.
+It’s a favourable multipurpose addition to every child’s room that serves as a hideout for role-playing as well as reading space.
 While you can always buy a canopy on Amazon, there are also fun DIY ways of creating a happy space for your child.
 A passionate problem solver Carrie offers a step-by-step guide on How to Make a DIY No-Sew Kids’ Play Canopy Tent… in an hour.

 Papasans Reading Nook Ideas For Kids